jbzt/cancer_data_for_cluster_and_classification/README.md

 2. Armenia, J., et al. (2018).
 The long tail of oncogenic drivers in prostate cancer. *Nature Genetics*, 50(5), 645–651. https://doi.org/10.1038/s41588-018-0078-z
 3. Epstein, J. I., et al. (2016).
 The 2014 ISUP Gleason Grading System: Definition and Implications. *European Urology*, 69(3), 428–435. https://doi.org/10.1016/j.eururo.2015.06.046
 4. Ross-Adams, H., et al. (2015).
 Integration of copy number and transcriptomics provides risk stratification in prostate cancer: A discovery and validation cohort study. *EBioMedicine*, 2(9), 1133–1144. https://doi.org/10.1016/j.ebiom.2015.07.017

+## About the Data

+The transcriptomic and clinical data used in this project are available in the [`/data`](./data) folder of this repository.

+As the focus of this module is on clustering and classification methods, we will work directly with a preprocessed version of the dataset.
+The data have already been downloaded, curated, and cleaned.
+This includes:

+- Quality control and removal of outliers
+- Consistent formatting of clinical variables (e.g., conversion to factors where appropriate)
+- Selection of high-variance genes for dimensionality reduction

+The following files are provided:

+- **`feno.RDS`**: Contains all available clinical and phenotypic information for each patient in the dataset.
+- **`exp.RDS`**: Gene expression matrix (RNA-Seq data) for all genes and all patients in the TCGA prostate cancer cohort.
+- **`exp_top.RDS`**: A subset of the expression matrix, including only the top most variable genes across patients.
+This reduced dataset is useful for analyses that require fewer features, such as clustering or classification with limited computational resources.

+These prepared files are ready to be used in downstream machine learning analyses.

+## how this data was created?
+You can visit [this page](https://rpubs.com/jbzt/914994) to learn more about how this dataset was downloaded and processed (draft in spanish)